 Note: This manual is currently under review following Brexit.
 In the meantime, you should check the other guidance available on GOV.UK from HMRC.

 A person will not be liable to a penalty if they have a reasonable excuse for a contravention.

 There is no statutory definition of reasonable excuse, it “is a matter to be considered in the light of all the circumstances of the particular case” (Rowland v HMRC STC (SCD) 536 at paragraph 18).
 This was confirmed by the First Tier Tribunal, in Anthony Wood trading as Propave v HMRC (2011 UK FTT 136 TC 001010), in the judgement released on 23 February 2011.

-If there is a reasonable excuse it must exist throughout the period of default.
+If there is a reasonable excuse it must exist throughout the period of the contravention.

 The law does specify two situations that are not reasonable excuses.
 These are